lukasvalentino971/lukasvalentino971/README.md

 ### Hi there I'm Lukas Valentino👋

 I am a student at the State Polytechnic of Malang.
-Currently, I am learning the Dart programming language, which is focused on mobile development.
+Currently, I am learning the web development technologies to build modern and scalable applications.

 Here are some ideas to get you started:

 - 🔭 I’m currently studying on Politeknik Negeri Malang
-- 🌱 I’m currently learning Mobile Technology
+- 🌱 I’m currently learning Web Development
-- 💬 Ask me about Mobile Development
+- 💬 Ask me about Web Development (Frontend & Backend)
-- 📫 How to reach me: 2141720032@student.polinema.ac.id
+- 📫 How to reach me: lukasvalentino971@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Manchester is BLUE ⚽
+- ⚡ Fun fact: I enjoy turning coffee into clean and functional code

 ### Github Statistic